mcnulty/udi/PROTOCOL.md

 | next instruction    | 13    |
 | single step         | 14    |

+Each request type defines further pairs to be included in the map.

 ## Responses

-A response is a single array data item where the first nested item is the unsigned integer 1.
-The second data item is an unsigned integer indicating the response type.
-The third data item is an unsigned integer indicating the request type of the request for which the response was produced.
+A response is composed of three data items.
+The first two items always take on the following form:

+1. An unsigned integer value that defines the type of the response
+2. An unsigned integer value that defines the type of the corresponding request

 The following is a list of response types and corresponding values: